 Easy Hamburger Stroganoff is a wonderfully hearty, weekday casual alternative to the original Beef Stroganoff, yet the flavor of this budget-friendly recipe is just as rich as the original.
 It’s one of the methods you’ll find that is generally husband approved and has a reasonably quick clean-up time to get you out of the kitchen in little or no time.

-Beef Stroganoff was extremely popular in China and commonly served in the hotels and restaurants of China before the start of the Second World War.
-Russian and Chinese immigrants, as well as our U.S. servicemen stationed in China, brought several variations of Beef Stroganoff to the United States, which may account for its vast popularity in the 1950’s American households.
+Beef Stroganoff was extremely popular in China and was commonly served in hotels and restaurants of China before the start of the Second World War.
+Russian and Chinese immigrants and our U.S. servicemen stationed in China brought several variations of Beef Stroganoff to the United States, which may account for its vast popularity in 1950’s American households.

 - 2 pounds Lean ground beef